Scooterminsk/MailTestTask/README.md

 <br />

-## 🎉 Thanks for reading the documentation, now you can see the project files.
+## 🎉 Thanks for reading the documentation, now you can check the project files.